jspsych/jsPsych/docs/developers/documentation.md

 ## Building a local copy of the docs

 Run `poetry run mike deploy [version] -u` to build a new version of the documentation or to override an existing version.
-For example, if you are testing an edit to version `7.2` of the documentation, run `poetry mike deploy 7.2 -u`.
+For example, if you are testing an edit to version `7.2` of the documentation, run `poetry run mike deploy 7.2 -u`.

+You can also use jsPsych's custom npm command: `npm run docs:deploy [version]`, e.g. `npm run docs:deploy 7.2`.

 This will build the documentation and commit it directly to the `gh-pages` branch.